How to Create a Custom Password Reset Page in WordPress

 Do you want to create a custom password reset page in WordPress?

-Creating a Custom Password Reset Page in WordPress
+Creating a WordPress Password Reset Page

 Step One – Building the WordPress Password Reset Form

-Step Two – Creating the Page
+Step Two – Creating the WordPress Password Reset Page

 NB: If you are using Gutenberg Block Editor, you need to add the Shortcode block and then paste the shortcode in the field

 We have what we call the Password Reset Handler Form.
 This form is displayed when users click the link emailed after requesting a password reset.
-ProfilePress has the below form design for this purpose, and we will stick to it.
+ProfilePress has the form design below for this purpose, and we will stick to it.

 Resetting password via Ajax lost password form in WordPress